TeachersArchives/TeachersArchives/README.md

 ***‎@boombl****oxxed*//!~*In*do~! + Pep!! ✨\
 ~**1**6~

-She//Her ミ☆ **T**hey/Them
+She// ミ☆ **A**ny

-I go by Indo primarily, I also like if you call me Quirrel!
+Hello!!
+My primary name I go by is Indo, But I also like if you call me Seven Red Suns or Quirrel!! maybe even No Significant Harassment?👀
 ‎‎I'm very shy, please Whisper if you want to talk to me!

 *˗ˏˋ **♡** ˎˊ˗*